rokugo-lang/rokugo/crates/ir/README.md

 # Rokugo IR
-Final Rokugo's Intermediate Representation, for usage in any Rokugo's runtime.
+Final Rokugo Intermediate Representation, for usage in any Rokugo runtime.